Rachel Corsie

 Rachel Louise Corsie (born 17 August 1989) is a Scottish former professional footballer who played as a defender.

-She previously played for Glasgow City in the Scottish Women's Premier League, English FA WSL club Notts County and Canberra United in the Australian W-League.
-Corsie made her senior national team debut against France in March 2009 and has since amassed over 100 appearances for the national team.

 Club career

+Aberdeen Ladies

+Corsie began her career playing for Aberdeen Ladies, where she made her senior debut in 2006.

-Glasgow City, 2008–2014
+Glasgow City

-In July 2008 Corsie joined Glasgow City from Aberdeen Ladies at age 18.
-In her first season with City she contributed 10 goals as the club won a domestic treble.
-She also featured in the UEFA Women's Champions League.
+In July 2008, Corsie joined Glasgow City in the Scottish Women's Premier League.
+In her first season with the club she contributed 10 goals as the club won a domestic treble.

-In May 2012, Corsie made her 100th league appearance for Glasgow City.
-Of the milestone, Glasgow City head coach Eddie Wolecki Black said, "I think it shows remarkable consistently she has managed to rack up 100 starts for the club in such a short period of time.
+In 2012, Corsie made her 100th league appearance for Glasgow City.
+Of the milestone, head coach Eddie Wolecki Black said, "I think it shows remarkable consistently she has managed to rack up 100 starts for the club in such a short period of time.
 People tend to forget that Rachel is still only 22 years of age and is continuing to develop as a player."

-Notts County, 2014
+Notts County

+In 2014, Corsie left Glasgow City for Notts County of the Women's Super League, fulfilling a longstanding desire to play in England's top level.

+During her time at the club, she acted as captain and was awarded Supporters Player of the Season and joint Managers Player of the Season alongside Jess Clarke.

-Corsie left Glasgow City for Notts County in January 2014, to fulfil her ambition of playing in England.
-She was attracted to playing at Meadow Lane and training full-time.
-In January 2015 it was announced by Notts County Ladies that Corsie had chosen not to continue with the club for their forthcoming season.
-After a successful year at Notts where she was captain throughout the season, she had also been awarded Supporters Player of the Season and joint Managers Player of the Season.
-Many fans rated Corsie as the best centre back of the 2014 season.
+In January 2015, it was announced by Notts County that Corsie had chosen not to continue with the club for their forthcoming season.

-Seattle Reign FC, 2015–2017
+Seattle Reign FC

-Corsie signed with American side Seattle Reign FC for the 2015 season of the National Women's Soccer League in January 2015.
-Of her signing, Reign FC head coach Laura Harvey said, "Rachel is a terrific player who will bring depth and experience to our backline.
-She will make the entire defensive unit stronger by providing us flexibility we lacked last season.
-We are excited to have her with the club and know she will make an impact."

-Corsie was released by Seattle in January 2018.
+Corsie signed with National Women's Soccer League team Seattle Reign FC in January 2015, joining fellow Scot Kim Little.
+In August, the team won the NWSL Shield.

-Loan to Glasgow City, 2015
+Loan to Glasgow City

-On 25 September Corsie re-joined Glasgow City on loan from Seattle Reign FC.
+On 25 September 2015, Corsie re-joined Glasgow City on loan.
+During her loan spell, she scored in City's 3–1 win over Aberdeen to secure their ninth consecutive SWPL title.

+Departure from the Reign

+Corsie was released as a free agent by Seattle in January 2018.